smaugggg/WEB452_Ass1_PENS/WEB452_Ass1_PENS/README.txt

 		Committing to GitHub
 2244 -  Images added as a string to the database so it's easier to show them on the products page

-YET TO DO:
-	Star Rating system
-		Does it need to be interactive?
-No
-	Design product page ✓
-	Navigation design
-	Colour scheme adjustments.
-	Filter Button (see 20221011 2109)

 	20221011
 2055 -  Have been working on product page in vs code, I think I have something I like